 Balasana is a forward kneeling asana in modern yoga as exercise.
-It is very easy and can be practiced by anyone.
+It is very easy and can be practised by anyone.
 Balasana is performed preceding and following various asanas including Sirsasana as it is a resting pose.

 Balasana for mental health:

 It is a very effective pose for relieving anxiety and restlessness.
 It helps you to calm down as you kneel in this asana with your closed eyes.
-It helps in releasing the tension at the back, spine shoulders, and chest.
+It helps in releasing the tension in the back, spine shoulders, and chest.

 7.)
 Viparitasana (Legs up the wall pose)

-This one is my daughter’s favorite, although she does it for fun along with me, the benefits are cathartic.
+This one is my daughter’s favourite, although she does it for fun along with me, the benefits are cathartic.
 It is one of the most effective yoga asanas for mental well-being.
 It is done fully supported pose using a wall and sometimes a pile of blankets.

 Viparitasana for mental health: